 Risks of Co-Signing

-According to the Federal Trade Commission, up to three-quarters of all co-signers end up having to pay a loan that has gone into default.
-If a co-signer puts up his personal property -- such as a house or car -- as collateral on the loan, he risks losing it.
+There are risks to co-signing a loan.
+If a co-signer puts up his personal property, such as a house or car, as collateral on the loan, he risks losing it.
 If the other person on the loan misses payments, the lender has the right in many states to go after the co-signer instead, according to the FTC.
 A co-signer can be sued for the loan as well.

 Fair Debt Collection Practices Act